Wednesday, 9 November 2011

 Miniature Painter and Royal Patronage

 Mention is made of two "water-colour miniatures" and a miniature of a lady signed in ink on the reverse "Edward Foster / York" and dated 1803 by Daphne Foskett in Miniatures: Dictionary and Guide (1987).
 He is also mentioned in Harry Blättel's International Dictionary of Miniature Painters, Porcelain Painters, Silhouettists (1992).
-Once again, I've been unable to find any contemporary evidence of supportive this claim of patronage.
+Once again, I've been unable to find any contemporary evidence supporting this claim of patronage.
 He did, however, include a royal coat of arms in some of his advertisements, such as the 1809 example above, which also claims "By His Majesty's Royal Letters Patent."

 Image courtesy of Gale CENGAGE Learning